MarsDex-2045/MarsDex-Server/README.md

 ### Domains
 All Classes are added that will be needed for the project.
 You can find them in the `classes` directory

+### H2 Database
+While we have a fully working database, the database isn't completely set in in stone.
+We are still finding some things that should be added or removed.
+We're planning to revisit the database structure in the Beta Phase.

 ## How to start
 In order to get the server up & running, you'll need to do the following things:
 1. Clone the project to your machine.